dragoneye65/PlanetDestroyer/README.md

 # PlanetDestroyer
-Just playing around with c++ glm opengl assimp and sdl2 for the olc-beat-the-boredom jam. https://itch.io/jam/olc-beat-the-boredom
+Just playing around with c++ glm opengl assimp and sdl2 for the olc-beat-the-boredom jam.<br>
+https://itch.io/jam/olc-beat-the-boredom

 There is a precompiled binary (debug version) for windows in bin directory, just unzip and run.